It seems like a strange question, but who or what is a photographer anyway?

 The physical attributes of film helped spawn the popular adage ‘the camera never lies’, a saying that underpinned our understanding of photographs as faithful representations of the world around us.

 It was from this faith in the truthfulness of photography, and thanks to the miniaturization of cameras, that photojournalism was born.
-From the 1930s onwards, the photojournalist became an almost mythical figure ready to throw him or herself into peril in the sole pursuit of the truth.
+From the 1930s onwards, the photojournalist became an almost mythical visual messenger; ready to throw him or herself into peril in the sole pursuit of truth.
 Thanks to the courage of generations of photojournalists, we discovered what the true horror of war and suffering look like.

 We trusted photographs.

 A photograph was recorded to film, the film was developed and a picture was published.
 This linear process had a degree of inflexibility and physical integrity that was rarely questioned (of course photographs were manipulated for propaganda purposes but this was seen as an exception and not the rule).
 From the camera to the pages of our newspapers and magazines real life was communicated to us.